Natural Therapies for OCD: Functional Support for Obsessive Thinking & Compulsions

 - Perfectionism & fear of mistakes

-- Harm OCD (fear of causing injury)
+- Harm OCD (fear of causing injury or harm)

 - “Pure O” OCD (obsessions without visible compulsions)